Andreea Mitu: Career

-2015-16: Fourth round at Roland Garros
+2015-16: WTA Tour doubles titles, French Open singles 4th round

 Not having won a single WTA Tour title, Mitu made it to the fourth round of 2015 French Open defeating world No. 12, Karolína Plíšková, in the second round, and former champion Francesca Schiavone in the third round.
 After this performance, Mitu rose to a career-high ranking of 68.

-In 2016, Mitu won two WTA Tour titles, in April the İstanbul Cup, and in July the Swedish Open.
+In 2016, Mitu won two WTA Tour doubles titles, in April the |İstanbul Cup with İpek Soylu, and in July the 2016 Swedish Open, where she trained up with Alicja Rosolska.

-2017-18: Motherhood and third career title
+2017-19: Motherhood, two more doubles titles

 In 2017, Mitu took a break from competition: In January 2018, she became mother of a boy.
-In July 2018, she won the Bucharest Open doubles title partnering Irina-Camelia Begu, marking her overall third doubles title.
+In July 2018, she won the Bucharest Open doubles title partnering Irina-Camelia Begu.
+Alongside Sorana Cîrstea, she won her fourth WTA Tour doubles title at the 2019 Ladies Open Lugano.

-2019-21: Second and third round at majors
+2020-21: Second and third round at majors

-In 2020, she reached third round at Roland Garros, with Patricia Tig, and in 2021, she reached second round at Melbourne, with Raluca Olaru - her best major doubles performance so far.
+In 2020, she reached the third round at the French Open, with Patricia Tig, and in 2021, she reached second round at the Australian Open, with Raluca Olaru - her best major doubles performance so far.